toltec-dev/toltec/docs/package.md

     </tr>
 </table>

-List of sources needed to build the package.
+The list of sources files and archives needed to build the package.
-Files referenced in this array can be accessed from the `$srcdir` directory during the [build](#build-section-optional) and [package](#package-section-optional) sections.
+The [`build()`](#build-section) and [`package()`](#package-section) sections can access the files referenced in this array from the `$srcdir` directory.
-Each entry can either be a local path relative to the recipe file, or a full URL that will be fetched from the Internet (any protocol supported by [curl](https://curl.haxx.se/) can be used here) when building the package.
+Each entry can either be a local path relative to the recipe file or a full URL that will be fetched from the Internet (any protocol supported by [curl](https://curl.haxx.se/) can be used here) when building the package.
-Archive files whose names end in `.zip`, `.tar.gz`, `.tar.xz` or `.tar.bz` will be automatically extracted in place, with all container directories stripped.
+Archive files whose names end in `.zip`, `.tar.gz`, `.tar.xz`, or `.tar.bz` will be automatically extracted in place, with all container directories stripped.

 #### `sha256sums`